Independence numbers of Johnson-type graphs: Introduction

-These families of graphs are classical combinatorial objects.
-One of the branches started from the celebrated Erd{\H o}s--Ko--Rado theorem~\cite{erdos1961intersection}, has led to Frankl--Wilson theorem~\cite{frankl1981intersection}, Frankl--F{\" u}redi theorem~\cite{frankl1985forbidding} and Ahlswede--Khachatryan the complete intersection theorem~\cite{ahlswede1997complete} answered a lot of questions about the size and the structure of maximal independent sets in the graphs $J(n,k,t)$ and $K(n,k,t)$.
+Independent sets in these families of graphs are classical combinatorial objects.
+The celebrated Erd{\H o}s--Ko--Rado theorem~\cite{erdos1961intersection} determines all maximal independent sets in $J(n,k,0) = K(n,k,0)$.
+Then the Frankl--Wilson theorem~\cite{frankl1981intersection}, the Frankl--F{\" u}redi theorem~\cite{frankl1985forbidding} and the Ahlswede--Khachatryan Complete Intersection Theorem~\cite{ahlswede1997complete} answered a lot of questions about the size and the structure of maximal independent sets in the graphs $J(n,k,t)$ and $K(n,k,t)$.

-From the other hand a lot of questions in combinatorial geometry are related to the embedding of graphs into $\mathbb{R}^n$.
-Frankl and Wilson~\cite{frankl1981intersection} used graphs $J(n,k,t)$ to get an exponential lower bound on the chromatic number of Euclidean space (Nelson--Hadwiger problem); Kahn and Kalai~\cite{kahn1993counterexample} used them to disprove Borsuk conjecture.
+On the other hand a lot of questions in combinatorial geometry are related to embeddings of these graphs into $\mathbb{R}^n$.
+Frankl and Wilson~\cite{frankl1981intersection} used the graphs $J(n,k,t)$ to get an exponential lower bound on the chromatic number of the Euclidean space (Nelson--Hadwiger problem); Kahn and Kalai~\cite{kahn1993counterexample} used them to disprove Borsuk's conjecture.

-Now define graphs $J_{\pm}(n,k,t)$ as follows: the vertex set consists of vertices from $\{-1,0,1\}^n$ with exactly $k$ nonzero coordinates, edges connect vertices with scalar product $t$ (so the graph is nonempty if $k < n$ and $-k \leq t < k$, and also if $k = n$ and $n - t$ is even; if $t = -k$ then the graph is a matching).
-In other words edges connect vertices on Euclidean distance $\sqrt{2(k-t)}$, which means that $J_{\pm}$ are distance graphs.

-From a geometrical point of view $J_{\pm}(n,k,t)$ is a natural generalization of $J(n,k,t)$.
-Raigorodskii~\cite{raigorodskii2000chromatic, raigorodskii2001borsuk} used graphs $J_{\pm}(n,k,t)$ to significantly refine the asymptotic lower bounds in Borsuk problem and Nelson--Hadwiger problem.

-Let us introduce additional notation.
-A \textit{support} of a vertex $v$ is the set of nonzero coordinates of $v$; we denote it by $\supp v$.
-Sometimes we use \textit{``place''} instead of ``coordinate'' and \textit{signplace} for coordinate with a fixed sign.
+Let us describe the picture for some small $k$ and $t$.
+Erd{\H o}s, Ko and Rado~\cite{erdos1961intersection} proved that $n \geq 2k$ implies

-Consider the first result on independence number of $J(n,k,t)$ as a simple example. \begin{lemma}[Nagy, \cite{nag}] Let $n = 4s+t$, where $0 \leq t \leq 3$.
+Then Lov{\' a}sz~\cite{lovasz1978kneser} proved Kneser conjecture $\chi [J(n,k,0)] = n - 2k + 2$ for $n \geq 2k$.
+The following result was introduced to get a constructive bound on the Ramsey number. \begin{proposition}[Nagy,~\cite{nag}] Let $n = 4s+t$, where $0 \leq t \leq 3$.
 Then

-\end{lemma} There are two basic types of examples: the first type is the collection of all the 3-sets containing fixed elements $\{a,b\}$; the second type is a quad, i.e. four sets $\{a,b,c\}$ and $\{a,b,d\}$ or $\{a,c,d\}$ and $\{b,c,d\}$ on four elements.
-Every maximal (up to inclusion) independent set is a disjoint union of these examples.